istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

 * Install Istio using the [Istio installation guide](/docs/setup/install/istioctl/).

-* Deploy a workload, `httpbin` in a namespace named, for example, `foo` and expose it through the Istio ingress gateway with this command:
+* Deploy a workload, `httpbin` in a namespace named, for example, `foo` and expose it through the Istio ingress gateway with this command.

     {{< text bash >}}
     $ kubectl create ns foo